no2fpga/no2e1/doc/mem-map.md

 ### TX BD Submit (Write Only, addr `(N*4) + 3`)

-Writes to this location push a buffer descriptor to be filled with a multiframe by the E1 core.
+Writes to this location push a buffer descriptor of a multiframe to be transmitted by the E1 core.

 ```
 ,---------------------------------------------------------------,